CUBRID/cubrid-manual/en/sql/function/information_fn.rst

     The **ROW_COUNT** function returns the number of rows updated (**UPDATE**, **INSERT**, **DELETE**, **REPLACE**) by the previous statement.

-    ROW_COUNT returns 1 for each inserted row and 2 for each updatead row for **INSERT ON DUPLICATE KEY UPDATE** statement.
+    ROW_COUNT returns 1 for each inserted row and 2 for each updated row for **INSERT ON DUPLICATE KEY UPDATE** statement.
 It returns the sum of number of deleted and inserted rows for **REPLACE** statement.

     Statements triggered by trigger will not affect the ROW_COUNT for the statement.